Workflow Automation - Tray.io

 Start with the audit.
 We map every active workflow, trace the data flow through each one, and produce a plain-language inventory of what each workflow does, what it connects, and where the risk points are.
 That document alone is often valuable before any code changes - it gives your team visibility into what you are actually running and what depends on what.

-Tell us your two biggest bottlenecks and we'll send back a custom Tray.io implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Tray.io AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.